-- 8. Employees should not take direction or work assignments from Councilmembers, City Commissioners, or officials appointed to City committees, but shall not face discipline for doing so unless the conduct is otherwise prohibited by law or City policies.
-Any employee that receives a request for work or research directly from a Councilmember, City Commissioner, or official appointed to a City committee must communicate the request to his/her immediate supervisor within his/her chain of command. - 9.
-Department Directors, managers, and supervisors are discouraged from giving direction to employees in other departments, except in case of emergency or urgent safety concern.
+- 9. Department Directors, managers, and supervisors are discouraged from giving direction to employees in other departments, except in case of emergency or urgent safety concern.
 When giving direction to subordinate employees, Department Directors, managers, and supervisors are encouraged to utilize his/her chain of command.
 Directors and supervisors should also make every effort to include subordinate supervisors in communications when giving direction to subordinate staff within his/her chain of command, as failing to include supervisors in communications may place subordinate staff in the position of receiving conflicting assignments from multiple levels of management. - 10.
-As an employee, Councilmember, City Commissioner, or official appointed to a City committee may be required to speak before other public bodies, neighborhood groups, or to community organizations, he/she should always be cognizant that he/she is presenting information authorized by and on behalf of the City, and that he/she is expected to professionally communicate the information directed by the City without interjecting his/her own personal opinion or beliefs regarding its content.
-Employees, Councilmembers, City Commissioners, and officials appointed to City Committees are expected to refer all calls from the media or news outlets to the City Administrator.
-The City Administrator will communicate with Councilmembers and appropriate Department Directors to determine an appropriate spokesperson. - 11.
-In accordance with Commerce Municipal Code, Section 2.04.110, the City Council and its members shall deal with the administrative services of the City only through the City Administrator, except for the purpose of inquiry.
+As an employee, Councilmember, City Commissioner, or official appointed to a City committee may be required to speak before other public bodies, neighborhood groups or to community organizations, he/she should always be cognizant that he/she is expected to professionally communicate the information directed by the City without interjecting his/her own personal opinion or beliefs regarding its content.
+Employees, Councilmembers, City Commissioners and officials appointed to City Committees are expected to refer all calls from the media or news outlets to the City Administrator.
+The City Administrator will communicate an appropriate spokesperson. - 11.
+In accordance with Commerce Municipal Code, Section 2.04.110, The City Council and its members shall deal with the administrative services of the City only through the City Administrator, except for the purpose of inquiry.
 The City Council, Councilmembers, City Commissioners, and officials appointed to City committees shall not give orders to any subordinates of the City Administrator.
 In addition, Councilmembers, City Commissioners, and officials appointed to City committees do not have authority and should refrain from giving directions or instructions to City contractors or consultants working on City projects or programs. - 12.
 The Municipal Code sets forth the subject area jurisdiction of the City's Commissions.
 The City Council establishes the duties of its advisory boards.
 These subsidiary bodies are limited to acting and/or making recommendations within the area of their jurisdiction, and in accordance with by-laws approved by the City Council.